xia-lab/MetaboAnalystR/README.md

 **Step 1.
 Install package dependencies**

-To use OmcisNetR, make sure your R version is >4.0.3 and install all package dependencies.
+To use ExpressAnalystR, make sure your R version is >4.0.3 and install all package dependencies.
 Ensure that you are able to download packages from Bioconductor.
 To install package dependencies, use the pacman R package.
 Note that some of these packages may require additional library dependencies that need to be installed prior to their own successful installation.

 ```
 install.packages("pacman")